 - housing, boat, trailer and lab usage are provided free of charge.

 - fleet vehicle usage should be requested at time of reservation.
-Charges will be applied proportional to use. (for reference: Fleet rate = $34/day)
+Click here for TLS Fleet Vehicle Rates

 - researchers budgeting for projects that require extensive ARGO, snow mobile, boat and/or trailer usage should request funding to support repair and maintenance (50/week, 200/month).